conoro/hugo.conoroneill.com/content/post/doa-salomon-vision-is-another-ankle-breaker.md

 Not a great start with the brand.
 But I always like to give second chances and eventually I got a pair of Speedcross 5s.
 They are great for very specific terrain - Irish bogs.
 Those lugs work incredibly well there.
 Not so great on wet rocks but not terrible.
 I don't use them often but they are the right tool at the right time.

 When the original Ultra Glides appeared, the reviews were solid and I liked the sound of them.
 I don't have much to say about them other than I just don't reach for them.
 Again, those rubbish shallow diamond-shaped lugs, a comfy upper, speedlaces and a mediocre midsole.
 Compared to Speedgoats, they are just not competitive.
 Not terrible but not brilliant at anything.
-Good fashion shoes maybe for Millenials.
+Good fashion shoes maybe for Millennials.

 So finally we get to the review of the Salomon Vision.
 I follow Salomon on YouTube and I really liked the message around the Vision.
 Very similar to that of the [NNormal Tomir 2.0](https://conoroneill.com/2024/09/01/nnormal-tomir-20-is-a-grower/) that I reviewed positively earlier today.